nwilson512/nwilson512.github.io/sample-works/create-a-statamic-web-server-on-google-cloud-platform/clone-your-repository-into-your-web-server.md

   title: Configure Apache
 ---

 Once you've added your web server's key to GitHub, you can clone and pull from the repository onto your webserver.
-By default, the Debian operating system includes the Apache webserver.
-We'll use Apache to serve our websites to visitors.
+By default, the Debian operating system includes the Apache webserver, and these instructions use Apache to serve your website to visitors.

 **Perform the following steps to clone the repository containing your Statamic website into your web server:**